 Reference on STO: The reference on the standing order / direct debit MUST be the name of the child having the drum lessons (e.g “Joe Blogs”).
 This is in order for us to search statements quicker and easier using our pupil list.
 A fine of £10 will be incurred by the person paying for lessons should the reference not be correct resulting in an email needing to be sent out to rectify the mistake.

 Failure to cancel a standing order / direct debit after termination of lessons: It is the responsibility of the customer to cancel a standing order / direct debit after termination of lessons.
-You will be advised by Drum Truck as to when the standing order / direct debit needs to run until and when it needs to be canceled by but Drum Truck has no control over a standing order / direct debit therefore it is solely the responsibility of the customer to make sure it is canceled.
+You will be advised by Drum Truck as to when the standing order / direct debit needs to run until and when it needs to be cancelled by but Drum Truck has no control over a standing order / direct debit therefore it is solely the responsibility of the customer to make sure it is cancelled.
 Drum Truck are not obligated to refund any further payments made to their account after the lessons have been terminated.
-If, as a gesture of good will, it is agreed A refund will be issued an administration fee of £18 per Standing Order / Direct Debit per month (for every month payments have over run by) will be taken away from the total repaid.

 30 day money back guarantee: Within 30 days from your child’s FIRST lesson you can chose to cancel lessons at any point for a full refund.
 The tuition book will need to be given back to Drum Truck.
 The initial payment needs to have been made and a standing order / direct debit needs to have been set up for continuation of lessons, however if within the 30day period notice is given (up to 5pm on the 30th day) a full refund of all monies paid will be refunded however the cancelation of the standing order / direct debit is your responsibility to cancel.